 Eccentricity (e) is handled the same was as in 3D Plate.
-Eccentricity value can be displayed in model view (Display settings).

-- Type (Panel)
+- Type (Material)

 Predefined panel types are available, but it can be expanded manually (Edit library) with new laminated, fiber boards, plywood etc. Design factors, stiffness and strength values can be edited for predefined and new panel types.
 Panel types can be imported or exported between users like the FEM-Design materials.